By Joanne Jeffries. Last Updated 22nd September 2021. Welcome to this guide covering Inverness airport accident claims.

 There are often shuttle buses and other transit services operating at large airports.
 They can operate between the airports car parks and terminal buildings, between the airport and local hotels and public transport stations and between the terminal and the planes ready for boarding on the tarmac.
 These vehicles can get involved in accidents, by colliding with other vehicles driving around the airport or by getting into road traffic accidents en-route to destinations outside of the airport.

 If the accident was caused by the poor conduct or lack of training of the airport vehicle driver, or by the lack of maintenance of the vehicle, then a compensation claim could potentially be made against the airport.
-If you want further information about making a claim when you have been injured in a road traffic accident, then you may want to have a look at this guide we have produced, and for further information about claiming for an accident on a bus, you can consult this guide,
+If you want further information about making a claim when you have been injured in a road traffic accident, then you may want to have a look at the guide we have produced, and for further information about claiming for an accident on a bus, you can consult this guide,

 As well as making claims against airports, our panel of solicitors could also help you make a compensation claim against any of the businesses operating within the airport as well.
 So for example if you suffered some kind of negligent accident while you were in one of the airport shops or airport restaurants in the terminal then potentially your claim could be against a private business owner.
 Some of the shops, bars and restaurants you could find in Inverness Airport include